Compost Worm Feeding Guide: What to Feed your Red Wigglers with Tips and Feeding Chart

 - Shredded cardboard, egg cartons, and paper towels

-- Most leaves (as long as they haven't been treated with pesticides or herbicides)
+- Composted leaves and grass (as long as they haven't been treated with pesticides or herbicides)

-Pro tip #1: Some folks even use a blender to lightly blend a smoothie for their worms!
+Pro tip #1: Some folks use a blender to lightly blend a smoothie for their worms!

 - Dairy, cheese, and milk products